Moving to Nova Scotia from within Canada

 If you are a returning Canadian Citizen or a returning "Permanent Resident" moving permanently to Nova Scotia from outside Canada, MSI will provide first day coverage.

-People moving to Nova Scotia from outside the country, who hold a Work Permit that is valid for a minimum of 12 months are eligible to apply for MSI upon their arrival in Nova Scotia, provided they have signed a declaration.
+People moving to Nova Scotia from outside the country, who hold a Work Permit that is valid for a minimum of 12 months are eligible to apply for MSI when they arrive in Nova Scotia, provided they have signed a declaration.
 The worker cannot be absent from Nova Scotia for more than 31 days, except in the course of employment.
 Coverage will begin on the date of arrival in Nova Scotia or the date the Work Permit was issued, whichever is the later date.
 For continuous coverage, a copy of the renewed Work Permit must be submitted and a new declaration form must be signed each year.
+Dependants who are legally entitled to remain in Canada will be granted coverage on the same basis as the worker.

 People coming to Nova Scotia from outside the country who hold a Study Permit that is valid for a minimum of 12 months can apply for coverage the first day of the thirteenth month following the date of arrival in Nova Scotia as a student (providing they have not been outside the province for more than 31 consecutive days except in the course of their studies); a student arriving in Nova Scotia in July cannot apply until August of the following year.
 For continuous coverage, a copy of each Study Permit must be submitted to MSI and a declaration must be signed each year.
 Persons on a Study Permit are eligible for insured services in Nova Scotia only.
 Services rendered while outside the province would be the responsibility of the individual.